capsidjs/capsid/README.md

 <li class="clear-btn"></li>
 ```

-The defining function takes one paramter which is jQuery object of a dom which it modifies.
-You can operate and modify on it using jQuery APIs.
+In the above script, when `.clear-btn` class element is initialized, the click handler is attached and it triggers `item-clear` event.

 #### `$.cc.assign(className, constructor)`

+This is similar to `$.cc.register`, but a little bit different.
-This assigns the coelement class to the class component of the given name.
-See the Glossary for what a coelement is.
+This assigns `constructor` as a constructor of the coelement of the class component of the given name `className`.
+The constructor is called with a jQuery object of the dom as the first parameter and the instance of the coelement is attached to the dom.
+The instance of coelement can be obtained by calling `elem.cc.get(className)`.

 - className `String` The class name of the component
 - constructor `Function` The constructor of the coelement of the component